Sunday, March 8

 What materials will students be working with?

-Sharpies, razor blades, inks, paints, plastic tablecloths, washi tapes, candy wrappers, bleach for the fumes-tolerant (can do that outside too)…
+Sharpies, razor blades, inks, paints, plastic tablecloths, washi tapes, candy wrappers… the list goes on!

 Can students bring their own materials?